simiancraft/BabylonJs-Editor-Workflow-Boilerplate/README.md

 #### Add Skybox

-If you looked in the default scene beforehand, you might have noticed that the skybox was a special sort of Material and the file it used has a `.dds` extension.
+If you looked in the default scene beforehand, you might have noticed that the skybox was a special sort of Material and the file used has a `.dds` extension.
 The type of material is based on Physically Based Rendering (PBR), which is a really cool and powerful feature of BabylonJs.
 The full scope of this is outside the scope of this editor and workflow tutorial, but

 You can also see a demo of the underlying material PBR Material type [here.](<[![image](https://user-images.githubusercontent.com/954596/59141279-63c8f400-896f-11e9-9f2a-177b451f069f.png)](https://www.babylonjs.com/demos/pbrglossy/)>)
 [![image](https://user-images.githubusercontent.com/954596/59141279-63c8f400-896f-11e9-9f2a-177b451f069f.png)](https://www.babylonjs.com/demos/pbrglossy/)